Suzuki Jimny: Indonesian production

 The SJ410 was also assembled in Indonesia by Suzuki Indomobil Motor since late 1982 until 2006, where it was marketed with different names.
 The original version was marketed as Suzuki Super Jimny, continuing from the previous LJ Suzuki Jimny.
 The canvas soft-top model was marketed in fairly small numbers from 1983 until late 1985 as Jimny Sierra.
 In the late 1980s, responding to the introduction of higher taxes for vehicles with four-wheel-drive, Suzuki introduced a 4x2 version as the Suzuki Katana in September 1989.
-The earlier model built until 1984 were low-roof, metal-bodied wagons.
+The earlier model built until 1984 were low-roof, metal-bodied SUVs.
 A higher-roofed model arrived in 1984 and continued to be built until about 1988, while the Katana has an even higher roof than the previous versions.
-Later, there were also 1.3-liter models sold in small numbers as the Jimny Samurai.
+Later, there were also 1.3-litre models sold in small numbers as the Jimny Samurai.